yuridmayerpro/unreal-mcp/Docs/Tools/editor_tools.md

 - `orientation` (array, optional) - [Pitch, Yaw, Roll] for the viewport camera

 **Returns:**
-- Result of the focus operation
+- Response from Unreal Engine containing the result of the focus operation

 **Example:**
 ```json